-This determines whether filtering is adequate.
+1 This determines whether filtering is adequate.

+2 A suggested test method is given in ISO 14302:2002 clause A.3.2.8.2 "Plasma/payload-induced differential charging/discharges".

 ECSS-E-ST-20-06_0070116

+Bulk conductivity characteristics shall:

-Bulk conductivity measurements used in calculations of internal charging electric fields shall be obtained for the lowest temperature to be used and through a measurement technique agreed with the customer.
+apply to the lowest temperature to be used, and

+use a measurement technique agreed with the customer, and

+be taken from customer recognized databases, or derived from ad-hoc studies.

 1 The objective is to use a technique appropriate to internal charging.
 Annex E.3 provides some examples of such measurement techniques.

-2 This requirement implies that the use of bulk conductivity measurements in open literature and company specifications is inappropriate in calculations of internal charging electric fields.
+2 It is good practice to be careful in the use of bulk conductivity characteristics from literature.
+The measurements in some open literature and company specifications can be inappropriate in calculations of internal charging electric fields.
 Such measurements are usually made at room temperature and before time-dependent polarization effects have died away.
 This usually gives an apparent conductivity that is far higher than the longer-term conductivity which is relevant for internal charging.

 ECSS-E-ST-20-06_0070171